AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 learning_rate = d_model^(-0.5) * min(step_num^(-0.5), step_num * warmup_steps^(-1.5))
 ```

 Here, `d_model` represents the dimensionality of the model, `step_num` indicates the current training step, and `warmup_steps` denotes the number of warmup steps.
 Typically, `warmup_steps` is set to a few thousand or a fraction of the total training steps.
 The motivation behind learning rate warmup is to address two challenges that often occur at the beginning of training:

-1. Large Gradient Magnitudes: In the initial stages of training, the model parameters are randomly initialized, and the gradients can be large.
+1. **Large Gradient Magnitudes.** In the initial stages of training, the model parameters are randomly initialized, and the gradients can be large.
 If a high learning rate is applied immediately, it can cause unstable updates and prevent the model from converging.
 Warmup allows the model to stabilize by starting with a lower learning rate and gradually increasing it.

-2. Exploration of the Solution Space: The model needs to explore a wide range of solutions to find an optimal or near-optimal solution.
+2. **Exploration of the Solution Space.** The model needs to explore a wide range of solutions to find an optimal or near-optimal solution.
 A high learning rate at the beginning may cause the model to converge prematurely to suboptimal solutions.
 Warmup enables the model to explore the solution space more effectively by starting with a low learning rate and then increasing it to search for better solutions.

 Let's implement the scheduler: